California State Route 90: History

 From I-405 west to Centinela Avenue, the Marina Freeway is 8 lanes wide, before it quickly narrows to 4 lanes at the Culver Boulevard exit.
 The freeway ends approximately 1/2 mi west of Culver Boulevard, and continues as an expressway.
-There has been talk of extending the Marina Expressway slightly west of Lincoln Boulevard (Route 1) to Admiralty Way (approximately 1/4 mi) to accommodate ongoing expansion of the Marina Del Rey area.
-Strong opposition to this makes actualization of this plan uncertain.
-The proposed design alternatives for the expansion would require the acquisition of surrounding properties and potentially infringe of parts of a public park along Admiralty, which contains a section of the Marvin Braude Bike Trail.
+There was talk of extending the Marina Expressway slightly west of Lincoln Boulevard (Route 1) to Admiralty Way (approximately 1/4 mi) to accommodate ongoing expansion of the Marina Del Rey area.
+Strong opposition, the acquisition of surrounding properties, and potentially infringing on a public park along Admiralty, which contains a section of the Marvin Braude Bike Trail killed the proposal.

-There were once plans to connect the two sections via the Slauson Freeway and Yorba Linda Freeway, mostly parallel to Slauson Avenue, but this was never built.
-The full route was added to the California Freeway and Expressway System in 1959.

-In 2002 the City of Yorba Linda assumed responsibility for Imperial Highway to complete various construction projects within city limits when the State Assembly passed AB 887; it lost its state route designation in the process and is now called the Richard M. Nixon Parkway within the city.
+In 2002, the City of Yorba Linda assumed responsibility for Imperial Highway to complete various construction projects within city limits when the State Assembly passed AB 887; it lost its state route designation in the process and is now called the Richard M. Nixon Parkway within the city.

 By 2005, construction on the western end of the Marina Freeway began, to extend the freeway terminus from Culver Boulevard to approximately 1/2 mi west of Culver Boulevard by building a full interchange at Culver.
 The freeway extension was completed in early 2007.
 The freeway extension also allows Route 90 drivers to avoid a traffic signal at Alla Road (just west of Culver Boulevard.).
 After the end of the freeway, a pair of frontage roads operating as an expressway continues as Route 90 up to Route 1 (Lincoln Boulevard).
 Signalized intersections occur at Mindanao Way and Lincoln Boulevard, which is the end of the expressway in Marina del Rey.
 The reason for the extension is to relieve traffic congestion on surface streets.